UCLComputerScience/pgta/ml.md

 ### Summary

-1. Module leads (ML) submit a [request](https://forms.gle/2X7t65QdJykbVgzP8) PGTAs by 20th May 2023.**
+1. Module leads (ML) submit a [request for 2023-24 PGTA](https://forms.gle/2X7t65QdJykbVgzP8).
-2. Sarah confirms budget to MLs. _Expected mid-June_.
+2. Sarah confirms budget to MLs.
-3. Roles advertised for 15 days.
+3. Roles advertised for 10 working days.
 Applications then sent to MLs.
-4. MLs confirm applicant decisions to Sarah.
+4. MLs confirm applicant decisions to [Sarah](mailto:sarah.sanders@ucl.ac.uk).
-5. Contracting process starts. **A PGTA cannot work until their right to work (RTW) evidence has been verified by a member of UCL staff, and we cannot verify RTW retrospectively, by law.
-PGTAs will not be paid if they attempt to work before they have submitted their RTW.**
+5. Contracting process starts. **A PGTA cannot work until their right to work (RTW) evidence has been verified by a member of UCL staff, and we cannot verify RTW retrospectively, by law.** PGTAs will not be paid if they attempt to work before they have submitted their RTW.
 6. Avoid contract changes.
-Increases require budget approval, contact Sarah.
+Increases require budget approval before the hours are incurred, contact [Sarah](mailto:sarah.sanders@ucl.ac.uk).

 ### Steps